mgree/ffs/docs/ffs.1.md

 format being used.
 You can specify the source and target formats explicitly with *--source* and *--target*, respectively.

-You can use extended attributes to change a list directory to a named one (or vice versa); this example uses macOS, with Linux alternatives in comments.
+You can use extended attributes to  change a list directory to a named one (or vice versa); this example uses macOS's `xattr` utility to turn a list into an object, with Linux alternatives in comments.

 ```ShellSession
 $ ffs -i list.json &